sapegin/squirrelstrap/Readme.md

 # Squirrelstrap

-Set of [Grunt](https://github.com/cowboy/grunt) templates for faster front-end web development.
+Set of [Grunt](https://github.com/gruntjs/grunt) (`grunt init`) templates for faster front-end web development.
 You can use them as example or as a base for your own templates.

 ## Installation

-1. Install [Grunt](https://github.com/cowboy/grunt) via `npm install -g grunt`.
+1. Install [Grunt](https://github.com/gruntjs/grunt) via `npm install grunt -g`.

-1. Place templates into `~/.grunt/tasks/init` or `%USERPROFILE%\.grunt\tasks\init\` folder.
+1. Place templates into `~/.grunt/tasks/init` folder.

 1. Edit `defaults.json`.